This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 Any conflict will be resolved according to the provisions of the Convention on the Conflicts of Laws Relating to the Form of Testamentary Dispositions of 1961.
 Although there is some uncertainty as to whether the Convention has been given effect in domestic BVI law (by way of an order in council passed by the UK), it has been extended to the BVI as a matter of public international law.

-The doctrine of renvoi will be applicable in relation to succession to immovable property to the same extent as under English common law conflict of law principles.
+The doctrine of renvoi will apply in relation to succession to immovable property in accordance with English common law conflict of law principles.

 In what circumstances should an individual make a Will, what are the consequences of dying without having made a Will, and what are the formal requirements for making a Will?